|

 The

 near end of Mont Tendre on the horizon to the northeast.
-I believe that the building on the first hill has to do with the Geneva airport guidance signals poking up all round it.
+The building on the first hill has to do with the Geneva airport guidance signals poking up all round it.

 We're